Shahriar-0/Live-Bomberman/README.md

 ### 1. What is a socket, and what role does it play in network communication?

 A **socket** is an endpoint for communication between two machines over a network.
 It allows applications to send and receive data using protocols such as **TCP** and **UDP**.
-In this project, sockets are used to establish communication between game clients and the server, facilitating real-time multiplayer interactions.
+In this project, sockets are used to establish communication between game clients and the server, so that the two players can interact in real-time.

 ### 2. What are the differences between TCP and UDP in terms of connection management and data delivery guarantees?

-- **TCP** (Transmission Control Protocol) is **connection-oriented**.
+- **TCP** is **connection-oriented**.
 It guarantees ordered, error-free delivery using acknowledgments and retransmissions, but it comes with higher overhead, making it slower.
-It's ideal for applications requiring reliable communication (e.g., web browsing, file transfers).
+It's ideal for applications requiring reliable communication and when the order and delivery of the data are more important than transmission speed.

-- **UDP** (User Datagram Protocol) is **connection-less** and doesn't guarantee delivery or order.
-It is faster and has lower overhead but sacrifices reliability.
-UDP is ideal for real-time applications like gaming, where speed is more important than perfect delivery.
+- Since **UDP** is **connection-less**, it doesn’t guarantee packet delivery or maintain order—but that’s exactly what makes it **faster** and **lighter** than TCP.
+For real-time games, speed matters more than perfect reliability (a few missed position updates won’t ruin the game, but lag will).

+To handle UDP’s shortcomings, these are some common mechanisms:
+- **Sequence Numbers**: Packets are tagged with incrementing IDs so the receiver can detect lost or out-of-order data.
+- **Acknowledgements**: It can be used only for critical events to ensure delivery.
+- **Interpolation/Prediction**: For example in a game, if a packet is lost, the game briefly predicts missing player movements until the next update arrives.
+- **Redundancy**: Sending the same data in multiple packets to increase the probability of its delivery

+- In this game we used a combination of sequence numbers and redundancy to handle lost packets.

 ### 3. In what situations is TCP a better choice than UDP, and vice versa?